donut-party/system/README.md

 ```

 > **NOTE**: donut.system makes heavy use of _namespaced keywords_.
 If the
-> `#::ds{:start ...}` syntax above is new to you, please [read this
+> `#::ds{:start ...}` syntax above is unfamiliar to you, please [read this
 > doc](docs/namespaced-keywords.org).

-This example defines a `system` var (the name `system` is arbitrary).
-Its value
+This example defines a var named `system` (the name `system` is arbitrary).
+Its
-is a map that has one key, `::ds/defs`.
-This is where your component definitions
+value is a map that has one key, `::ds/defs`.
+This is where your component
-live.
-Systems are implemented as maps that contain the `::ds/defs` key.
+definitions live.

 The value of `::ds/defs` is a map, where the keys are names for component
 groups.
 In this case, there's only one component group, `:app`. `:app` is an
 arbitrary name with no special significance; you can use whatever keywords you
 want for component group names.

-Under the `:app` component group we have a map of where each key is the name of
+Under the `:app` component group we have a map where each key is the name of
 the component and each value is the component's definition.
 A component
 definition specifies the component's behavior.
 In this example, the `:printer`
 component definition is a map that has two keys, `::ds/start` and `::ds/stop`.